Ranked comparison

 Our recommendation

 Claude Sonnet 4.5 is the best model for RAG when faithfulness and citation accuracy are critical, such as in legal, medical, or enterprise knowledge bases.
 For user-facing RAG applications where readability matters, GPT-5.2 produces the most polished output.
-Use LLMWise Compare mode to test all models on your actual retrieval pipeline.
+The model choice matters less than your retrieval quality - a great model with bad retrieval will still produce bad answers.

 Use LLMWise Compare mode to verify these rankings on your own prompts.